-Use soap and water and gently clean your wound as directed to keep it free from germs.
+Carefully wash your wound with soap and water.
 For mouth and lip wounds, rinse your mouth after meals and at bedtime.
 Ask what to use to rinse your mouth.
 If you have a scalp wound, you may gently wash your hair every 2 days with mild shampoo.
 Do not use hair products, such as hair spray.

 Help your wound heal:

 - Limit activity.
 Do not stretch the skin around your wound.
 This will help prevent bleeding and swelling of the wound area.

 - Elevate your wound above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your wound on pillows or blankets to keep it elevated comfortably.